laerson-hammes/port-scan-with-socket/README.md

-# Port Scanning With Socket in Python
+# Port Scan With Socket in Python

 To run, you need to specify the ip address

-> Example: python port-scanning.py 177.69.128.1
+> Example: python port-scan.py 177.69.128.1